Skip to main content

 What public court records show

-Public federal court records list Uber Technologies, Inc. as an employer in 87 employment matters between 2013 and 2026.
+Public federal court records list Uber Technologies, Inc. as an employer in 77 distinct federal employment cases between 2013 and 2026.

-Of the 23 matters with a recorded outcome, the most common were: 8 ended in a ruling for the employer, 7 were dismissed, 6 had a mixed result, and 2 ended in a ruling for the worker.
+Of the 23 trusted published opinions analyzed, the most common outcomes were: 10 ended in a ruling for the employer, 6 had a mixed result, 5 were dismissed, and 2 ended in a ruling for the worker.

-The most common claims on record were Wage Theft, Wrongful Termination, and Discrimination.
+The most common claims on record were Wage Theft, Wrongful Termination, and Misclassification.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.